Prior Degree Admission | Doctor of Physical Therapy

 The DPT program encompasses three-years of professional graduate level study.
 Each new cohort begins the graduate DPT program in September.

-Deadline – January 15, 2021 All application materials and a verified PTCAS application must be received by Carroll by this date.
+Applications will be accepted beginning in June.
+The priority deadline is November 1st and regular deadline is January 16th.
+All application materials and a verified PTCAS application must be received by Carroll by this date for consideration.

 - Supplemental application fee of $50 Make your payment online

-- Observation hours – 16 hours minimum in two unique practice settings.
-Settings include inpatient acute care, inpatient rehab/sub-acute rehab facility, nursing home facility/extended care, outpatient free-standing PT or hospital clinic, school/pre-school, industrial/occupational health, or home health.
-Observation must be under licensed physical therapists.
-If you were unable to complete the minimum observation requirement due to Covid-19, an alternate statement will be required on PTCAS.
+- Observation Hours - Verified observations in at least two unique settings for a combined minimum of 16 hours is required.
+Practice settings include inpatient acute care, inpatient rehab/sub-acute rehab facility, nursing home facility/extended care, outpatient free-standing PT or hospital clinic, school/pre-school, industrial/occupational health, or home health.

-- *Pre-Professional GPA of 3.0 or higher (on a 4.0 scale) prerequisite coursework – A minimum course grade of "C" or better is required.
+- *Pre-Professional GPA of 3.2 or higher (on a 4.0 scale) A minimum course grade of "C" or better is required.
 Pre-professional science courses must be completed within seven years of matriculation.

 - Physical therapy prerequisite courses may be taken at any accredited University or college, including two- year campuses, and technical schools.
 A grade of “C” or higher is required for each prerequisite course.
 Advanced placement credits may fulfill prerequisites.